January 21st, 2012

 Sometimes when I prebake a pie crust before I add the filling, the fluted edges get too brown when the pie goes back into the oven with the filling.
 All of the self-help cooking manuals tell you to cover the crust with pieces of aluminum foil.
 I’m sorry, but that just doesn’t work for me.
 It is too clumsy and hard to get the aluminum foil around the edges of the dish.
 These silicone pie shields are genius!
 They fit just right, even over highly fluted edges.
 The package includes 5 pieces.
 I only needed 4 for a standard 9″ pie, but if you have a 12″ pie dish you are covered.
 This was worth the $8.00 I had to pay for it.

-The pie shields are great.
-I made this quiche recently and realized that the edges were browning too quickly.
-I plopped the silicone shields on it and all was well.
-Here is the source for them from Charleston Cooks!
+source for them from Charleston Cooks!
 But I am sure you could also find them on Amazon.
 I hope you find this helpful.
 I know it has made me very happy.
 But then it doesn’t take much to make me happy.
 My husband is grateful.

 April 17th, 2011

 Because I spend so much time cooking, thinking about food, and reading about food, I have decided to do a periodic blog post about things I’ve learned and some tricks I have found along the way.
 I think one of the most important aspects of the cooking process is having good quality equipment.
 Over the years I have gathered a rather large arsenal of pots and pans.
-I have heavy tin-lined copper pots from France, heavy duty cast iron skillets, a charlotte mold and tart pans in many different sizes.
-But this is my favorite pot.
+I have heavy tin-lined copper pots from France, heavy-duty cast iron skillets, a charlotte mold, and tart pans in many different sizes.
+Pairing this with beautiful kitchen elements, like these

 It is a Le Creuset 3 1/2 quart braiser.
 It isn’t fancy like the bright enameled Le Creuset pots.
 Both the inside and the outside are done in a satin black enamel finish over the cast iron core.
 I have nothing against the bright pots.
 I have a large blue casserole that I have had for over 25 years.
 But this pot is just the right size for so many things.
 It is the perfect size to braise a half turkey breast for instance.